michaelprichardson/deploy-firebase-functions/README.md

 | max  |The max number of functions to run in each deploy (Default 10)|
 | pause |The time to wait bewteen each deploy in ms (Default 2500ms)|
 | help |Show the help dialog|

-### Contributions

-I encourage you to submit a PR extending the functionality or submit an issue requesting something!